figamin/ie1-basic-stats/README.md

 # Basic Statistics

+I EDITED THIS FILE
+I EDITED THIS FILE AGAIN

 Basic Statistics is a Java-based implementation for computing statistics on a set of numbers.
 This implementation is intended to be used in software engineering courses as a subject software system.